 IN A bid to ensure the career path of its students, the University of Mindanao through its External Relations and International Affairs Office recently launched Externship, a program intended for college freshmen and sophomores.

 Externship is intended to introduce the students to the possible workplaces their chosen college course might open up for them, and also as a way to enable them to determine if they really want to pursue their course.

-The program is touted as the first of its kind in Mindanao, and was presented to industry partners in a meeting last April 6, Thursday at the UM Main.
+The program is touted as the first of its kind in Mindanao, and was presented to industry partners in a meeting last April 6, Thursday at the UM Main Campus in Matina.

-Externship is expected to pilot test its first batch of students by the July.
+Externship is expected to pilot test its first batch of students this July.

 The program however is different from internship as it will be voluntary, with interested applicants required to have good academic standing, and submit the following to the ERIAO: their Form 1, SPR, parent’s consent, medical certificate, a letter of recommendation from the dean of their college, curriculum vitae, and an essay detailing why they are interested to enter the program.